opendocsg/slw-judgments-backfill/2003_SGHC_216/report.md

  No appeal shall lie to the High Court against an order made by a Board except on a point of law.

-18     Mr Siva Murugaiyan, Counsel for Ms Koh, relied on _MC Strata Title No 958 v Tay Soo Seng_ [1993] 1 SLR 870, where Selvam JC said, at p 875:
+18     Mr Siva Murugaiyan, Counsel for Ms Koh, relied on _MC Strata Title No 958 v Tay Soo Seng_ <span class="citation">[1993] 1 SLR 870</span>, where Selvam JC said, at p 875:

  The following statement in 1(1) Halsbury’s Laws of England (4th Ed, Reissue) para 70 gives a useful guidance on what constitute errors of law: